leucir/factory/README.md

 - Quick start

   All code on this project runs locally.
-The implementation of the target architecture is not planned yet.
+The target multi‑region/queue architecture is not implemented in this prototype.

   - Local build + smoke test (fastest path):
     - `./tools/run-ci-local.sh [product_id]` → renders from the manifest store, builds, runs smoke tests, and writes records/evidence.